rveciana/BasemapTutorial/docs/utilities.rst

 * uin and vin are the input data matrices.
 The directions are the geographical, so the u component is west-east and the v component, north-south
 * lons, lats are 1D numpy arrays with the positions of the uin an vin matrices, in geographical coordinates.
 The input lon-lat grid has to be regular (projections cyl, merc, mill, cea and gall)
-* nx and ny are the x any y domensions of the output grid.
+* nx and ny are the x any y dimensions of the output grid.
 The output grid covers all the map, not the original points outside its domain.
 So the final number of points visible on the map will be nx x ny
 * returnxy makes the method to return the lons and lats matrices reprojected to the map coordinates.
 Just as calling the basemap instance
 * checkbounds if set to True, the xin and yin values are checked to be in the bounds of xout and yout.
 If False, and there are values outside the bounds, the output data array values will be clipped to the boundary values
 * masked makes the points outside the new grid to be masked if is set to True, or an arbitrary value if given
 * order sets the interpolation method:
-	* 0 uses the nearest neighbour method
+	* 0 uses the nearest neighbor method
 	* 1 uses a bilinear interpolation
 	* 3 uses a cubic spline, and requires scipy.ndimage to be installed